Kim-Taehyeon/ALSASA_project/README.md

 **FINAL DESIGN we used**

+*The part-time and store managers seem to be paired with each other on an equal footing.
+*The colors used are complementary red and green and do not match well.
+*However, we use a soft tint of pastel tones to create a fused feeling of this color.
 <img width="435" alt="default" src="https://user-images.githubusercontent.com/29946480/42125965-149865c6-7cbb-11e8-940a-423e3d1c0217.PNG">

-# ●TOOL we used to implement the app
+# ●TOOLS (we used to implement the app)
 ------------------------------------------------

 We used the following tools to implement the full functionality.

 *1.Android Studio*

   <img width="804" alt="default" src="https://user-images.githubusercontent.com/29946480/42125968-1b9167e2-7cbb-11e8-831c-5063f147c4e9.png">

 *2. Firebase*
 ![default](https://user-images.githubusercontent.com/29946480/42125971-24a9027c-7cbb-11e8-9645-243fd1b5aa3b.jpg)